Center of a Triangle - The Centroid - The Intersection Point of Medians

 Therefore, according to the theorem that all three medians intersect at one point, we can determine that ADAD is also a median because if 22 medians meet at a certain point, the third median must pass through it as well.

-We are given that DB=5DB=5 therefore CD=5CD=5 because a median divides the side into two equal parts.
+We are given that DB=5DB=5 therefore CD=5CD=5 given that a median divides the side into two equal parts.

-2. To find the perimeter of the triangle we need to find all sides.
+2. To determine the perimeter of the triangle we must identify all of its sides.

 AE=4AE = 4 since CECE is a median